entl/tiktok-reddit-bot/README.md

 2. Sometimes NSFW posts return an error
 3. If link is in submission, synthesize pronounce it
 4. Method "get_comments" in "reddit.py" fetches less comments than it asked (problem with PRAW and its behavior with MoreComments class)
-5. No user input validation (in process)
+5. No user input validation
-6. "final_video.py" needs refactoring (in process)
+6. "final_video.py" needs refactoring
-7. To decrease number of arguements in functions they should be grouped (in process)
+7. To decrease number of arguements in functions they should be grouped
-8. Create meaningful comments (in process)
+8. Create meaningful comments

 ## Contributing